jadiagaurang/SimpleCalculator/README.md

 Simple Calculator using Java Swing.

-I wrote this Swing Program for my CS202 Lab Assignment at Cal State LA.
-I thought to share with you all.
+I wrote this Swing Program back in Spring 2008 for CS202 Lab Assignment at Cal State LA.

 # Output Screenshot